kkchau/Genome-Annotation-Table/README.md

 * To load data: Go to ANNOTATIONS; python3 load\_data.py --clear

-* Raw alignments must be in ANNOTATIONS/raw\_aligns; filenames must be form of <sequence>.txt (what shows up in the 'Sequence' field

 * Null fields (no hit) must have marker "NULL" (case-sensitive)

 * Raw alignment files must be organized into their own folders for each tool; filename must be <protein\_id>_anything.txt.
 E.g. BLAST/ABO10513_raw.txt